jg723/Python-Instacart-Project/README.md

 - Determine the departments with the highest frequency of product orders
 - Analyze customer ordering behavior, including brand loyalty, loyalty status, region, and age/family status

-The final results of the project can be seen in 04 Sent to Client section of the repository.
+The final results of the project can be seen in "04 Sent to Client" section of the repository.